' To improve health,well-being and lives of those we care for '

 The NHS in England and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

-If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 7 days.
-You can request a test through the Gov.UK website.
+If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 10 days.
+You can request a test through the Gov.UK website or by calling 119.

 Please do not book a GP appointment or attend your GP practice.